8 Ways To Speed Up Your Metabolism & Optimize Your Metabolic Well-Being

 And while it's true that genetics partially determine your metabolic rate, it doesn't seal your fate by any means; the things you do on a daily basis can have an even bigger impact.
 Translation?
 Lifestyle habits and behaviors provide ample opportunities to improve your metabolism and, ultimately, enhance your overall well-being.

-Here, learn how to speed up your metabolism via approachable, multidimensional strategies, according to experts and science.
+Here, learn how to speed up your metabolism via approachable, multidimensional strategies, according to research.

 What even is metabolism?